-It is notable that this book is dated and that Chapman is religious, so his writing is peppered with Christian perspectives which may be a positive or a negative for readers.
-I personally wasn’t bothered by it and didn’t find any of the traditional views to be overbearing, the central ideas about relationships are the same regardless.
+It is notable that this book is dated and that Chapman is religious, so his writing is peppered with Christian perspectives which can definitely be offensive to modern sensibilities.
+Though the perspective is definitely “traditional” it’s not entirely overbearing, the central ideas about relationships are the same regardless.
 Ultimately it is up to the person seeking therapy to decide what they want to do with the advice received.